 Mid phase the IPU

-steps in red.
-In this profile, you can see the IPU waiting for the host a
+steps, shown in red.
+In this profile, you can see the IPU is waiting for data

 Fig. 8.2 shows the profile of the same program with